nats-io/nats-site/content/blog/jetstream-java-client-02-publish.md

 ### Synchronous Publishing

-There are 4 different forms of the api you can use to publish.
+There are 4 different forms of the API you can use to publish.
 This is an excerpt from the `JetStream` context interface.

 ```java